IvanRavic88/portfolio_nextjs_docker/README.md

 Here's a quick overview of how this project is organized:

-- `pages`: This is where the application's pages live.
-Each file corresponds to a route based on its name.
+- `src`: This is where the source code lives.
 - `components`: This is where I keep reusable React components.
 - `public`: This is for static assets like images.
-- `styles`: This is for global styles or themes.

 - `node_modules`: This is where the installed dependencies hang out.
 - `package.json`: This file defines the project configuration and lists the dependencies.